constgen/constgen-neutrino/README.md

 [Neutrino](https://neutrino.js.org) middlewares set for a quick Neutrino presets bootstrapping

 All middlewares are designed to work with each other without conflicts.
-Some of them provide options for configuration without a chance to break something
+Some of them provide options for customization with safety to not break anything

 ## Middlewares